gohugoio/hugo/content/en/content-management/summaries.md

 By default, Hugo automatically takes the first 70 words of your content as its summary and stores it into the `.Summary` page variable for use in your templates.
 Taking the Hugo-defined approach to summaries may save time, but it has pros and cons:

+Pros
-* **Pros:** Automatic, no additional work on your part.
+: Automatic, no additional work on your part.

+Cons
-* **Cons:** All HTML tags are stripped from the summary, and the first 70 words, whether they belong to a heading or to different paragraphs, are all put into one paragraph.
+: All HTML tags are stripped from the summary, and the first 70 words, whether they belong to a heading or to different paragraphs, are all put into one paragraph.

 {{% note %}}
 The Hugo-defined summaries are set to use word count calculated by splitting the text by one or more consecutive white space characters.
 If you are creating content in a `CJK` language and want to use Hugo's automatic summary splitting, set `hasCJKLanguage` to `true` in you [site configuration](/getting-started/configuration/).